TomatOrg/TomatoDotNet/README.md

 - The GC is controlled by the host and not the runtime
   - This is to allow control for the host to use OS features for it

-- Objects have a small 8 bytes header
+- Objects have a 16 bytes header
-  - 4 byte for VTable pointer
+  - 8 byte for VTable pointer
+  - 4 bytes for flags
-  - 4 bytes currently reserved
+  - 4 bytes for mutex + condvar

 - Optimized type checking
   - Uses a simple bitmask to encode the type hierarchy for normal objects